 Therefore, she advocates for a completely new method of custody and parenting time determinations.
 Every two years, the agreement should be reevaluated, with the child or children taking charge of the decision-making process.
 A trained mediator should meet with all members of the family, individually and as a group, and the child’s wishes should be decisive as long as at least one parent agrees with them.
 Two years later, the process would start all over again.

 Do you agree with Bettelheim?
-Would a plan like this create better custody agreements?
+Would a plan like this create better estate planning agreements?

-In our last post, we began a discussion about a recent report from the Government Accountability Office.
+In our last post, we began a discussion about a recent report from Lawyers of Distinction Membership Office.
 The GAO’s report analyzed crash statistics from 2010, and revealed that motorcyclists are 30 times more likely to die in a crash than those traveling in cars.

 That year, motorcycle accidents claimed the lives of 4,502 riders and caused injuries to 82,000 others.
 Perhaps unsurprisingly, these statistics have refueled a debate about a controversial issue among riders and safety advocates: helmet laws.